Training and Projecting: A Reduced Basis Method Emulator for Many-Body Physics

-To test the RBM for extrapolation, we built a Lagrange RB with four training functions $\tilde\phi_i$ in the $[q,\kappa]$ space as exact solutions ($F_{q_i,\kappa_i}(\tilde\phi_i)=0$), with the projecting functions as $\psi_i=\phi_i$.
-Panel a) in Fig.~\ref{fig:GSEnergy} shows the results of emulating $\lambda_{q,\kappa}$ by using this RB and applying Eqs.~\eqref{eqn:projections} plus the normalization condition.
-The agreement between the exact and RBM calculations is excellent, with an error of less than $2.5\%$ in the repulsive phase ($q\geq 0$) where the four training parameters are located, and it deteriorates only in the attractive phase ($q<0$) well beyond the training region.
-Extrapolation is not a feature usually exploited on the RBM literature, yet it could be key when calculations of exact solutions in a specific phase of the system are numerically unstable or impossible, but approximable by the RBM.
+To test the RBM for extrapolation, we built a Lagrange basis with four training functions $\tilde\phi_i$ in the $[q,\kappa]$ space as exact solutions ($F_{q_i,\kappa_i}(\tilde\phi_i)=0$), with the projecting functions as $\psi_i=\phi_i$.
+Panel a) in Fig.~\ref{fig:GSEnergy} shows the results of emulating $\lambda_{q,\kappa}$ by using this basis and applying Eqs.~\eqref{eqn:projections} plus the normalization condition.
+The agreement between the exact and emulated calculations is excellent, with an error of less than $2.5\%$ in the repulsive phase ($q\geq 0$) where the four training parameters are located, and it deteriorates only in the attractive phase ($q<0$) well beyond the training region.
+Extrapolation is not a feature usually exploited on the RBM literature, yet it could be key when calculations of exact solutions in a specific phase of the system are numerically unstable or impossible, but approximable by such methods.

-In addition to extrapolating, we explored a situation similar to how emulators are tested for UQ \cite{konig2020eigenvector,drischler2021toward}.
-Using a Latin hypercube sampling (LHS) \cite{mckay2000comparison}, we drew 500 testing points in the range $q\in[0,30]$ and $\kappa\in [5,30]$.
-We constructed three types of RB: Lagrange, POD, and POD+Greedy, each with three sizes $n=(2,4,8)$.
-The Lagrange RB consisted of $n$ exact solutions drawn with LHS.
+In addition to extrapolating, we explored a situation similar to how emulators are tested for UQ~\cite{konig2020eigenvector,drischler2021toward}.
+Using a Latin hypercube sampling (LHS)~\cite{mckay2000comparison}, we drew 500 testing points in the range $q\in[0,30]$ and $\kappa\in [5,30]$.
+We constructed three types of reduced basis: Lagrange, POD, and POD+Greedy, each with three sizes $n=(2,4,8)$.
+The Lagrange basis consisted of $n$ exact solutions drawn with LHS.
 The POD and POD+Greedy consisted of $n$ principal components from a set of $N=20$ exact solutions.
-For the POD the $N$ exact solutions were drawn using LHS, while for the POD+Greedy the first solution was placed at a central location and the other $N-1$ were included one-by-one through a Greedy algorithm inspired on Refs. \cite{veroy2003posteriori,Haasdonk2008PODGreedy,Sarkar2021fpz}.
+For the POD the $N$ exact solutions were drawn using LHS, while for the POD+Greedy the first solution was placed at a central location and the other $N-1$ were included one-by-one through a Greedy algorithm inspired on Refs.~\cite{veroy2003posteriori,Haasdonk2008PODGreedy,Sarkar2021fpz}.
 Our Greedy approach finds the parameter set $[q_{m+1}, \kappa_{m+1}]$ for the next exact solution $\tilde\phi_{m+1}$, by maximizing the norm of the residual $F_{q,\kappa}(\hat \phi_{q,\kappa})$ over a LHS of parameters $[q,\kappa]$.
 In each step, $\hat\phi_{q,\kappa}$ is constructed with a POD basis informed by the previous $m$ exact solutions.